efueger/silverstripe-framework/docs/en/02_Developer_Guides/11_Integration/02_RSSFeed.md

 ### Rendering DataObjects in a RSSFeed

-DataObjects can be rendered in the feed as well, however, since they aren't explicitly [api:SiteTree] subclasses we need to include a function `AbsoluteLink` to allow the RSS feed to link through to the item.
+DataObjects can be rendered in the feed as well, however, since they aren't explicitly [api:SilverStripe\CMS\Model\SiteTree] subclasses we need to include a function `AbsoluteLink` to allow the RSS feed to link through to the item.

 <div class="info">